 Beyonce Hints Sex Of Twins?
-8 Other Subtle Hints She’s Given In The Past
+9 Other Subtle Hints She’s Given In The Past

 When it was being rumored that Beyonce and Jay Z were having marital issues, Beyonce dropped a bomb and changed the lyrics during one of her songs, “Resentment,” during a live concert, according to Daily Mail.

-Instead of singing the original lyric, ‘Been riding with you for six years,’ Beyonce deliberately said, ‘Been riding with you for 12 years’.
+Instead of singing the original lyric, “Been riding with you for six years,” Beyonce deliberately said, “Been riding with you for 12 years.”

 Beyonce has definitely proven that she likes to drop subtle hints for her fans about a lot of different things happening in her life, even her business ventures.

-Beyonce had a few of the drums have ‘Ivy Park’ written on them when she performed at the Super Bowl.
+Beyonce had a few of the drums have “Ivy Park” written on them when she performed at the Super Bowl.
 This was a hint at her new clothing line she was about to drop.

 Do you think Beyonce is hinting that she will be having twin boys with her choice of earrings?
 Let us know in the comments section below.